 Administrative Driving Prohibitions (ADPs) – 90 Days

-If police suspect you have consumed alcohol and had care or control of a motor vehicle within the preceding three hours, police may request you provide a breath sample for testing on a breathalyser machine or a blood sample.
-If your breath or blood sample indicates blood alcohol content above 0.08, or if you refuse to provide a sample of your breath, police may issue you a 90-day ‘Notice of Driving Prohibition’ and may also charge you under the Criminal Code of Canada for impaired driving.
+If police suspect you have consumed alcohol and had care or control of a motor vehicle within the preceding three hours, police may demand you provide a breath sample for testing on a breathalyser machine or a blood sample.
+If your breath or blood sample indicates BAC above 0.08, or if you refuse to provide a sample of your breath, police may issue you a 90-day ‘Notice of Driving Prohibition’ and may also charge you under the Criminal Code of Canada for impaired driving.

 For more information see:

 - If you are charged under the Criminal Code of Canada, you will have to attend court.